judsonlmoore/judsonlmoore.com/_posts/lifesytle/2017-09-30-giving-thanks.markdown

 ---
 title: 			5 Reasons Why Giving Thanks is Good For You
 date: 			2017-09-30 10:11:10 Z
-categories: Lifestyle
+categories: 	lifestyle
-tags: inspiration
-  - whileyoung
+tags: 			inspiration, whileyoung
 author: 		judsonlmoore
+description:	Giving thanks has a range of benefits from making you feel better to making the world a better place.
+Learn more and take the thanksgiving challenge.
 excerpt: 		Giving thanks has a range of benefits from making you feel better to making the world a better place.
 Learn more and take the thanksgiving challenge.
 layout: 		post
+image: 			../assets/images/2017/09/judson-thanks-giza.jpg

 ---